akups/affinidi_progimage_akua/README.md

-- third endpoint to format a specific image and retrieve the formatted version https://swimlanes.io/u/ffv0s5TEa the client sends a GET request to the server with a specific imageID and a required format that should be returned the imagerecord in the mogo database matching this id is retireved and by the help of sharp tranformed to what was requested the new imageFile is sent to the S3 bucket
+- third endpoint to format a specific image and retrieve the formatted version https://swimlanes.io/u/ffv0s5TEa the client sends a GET request to the server with a specific imageID and a required format that should be returned the imagerecord in the mongo database matching this id is retrieved and by the help of sharp transformed to what was requested the new imageFile is sent to the S3 bucket
   S3 returns to the server a new url corrseponding to the formatted version of the image the new url is sent to the client